 - $199.00 for the second year

 - $149.00/year from the third year onwards

 However, you can use Edu and Community editions of PyCharm for free.
 These editions come with limited features.
-They do not support a variety of high-level features, including a Python profiler, database support, remote development, duplicate code detection, and a few web development tools.
+They do not support high-level features, including a Python profiler, database support, remote development, duplicate code detection, and web development tools.

-On the flip side, VS Code is a free and open-source source code editor.
-It provides outstanding features, such as version control, third-party integration, and bug tracking for all kinds of projects and the supported language you use for developing those projects.
+Conversely, VS Code is a free and open-source source code editor.
+It provides outstanding features, such as version control, third-party integration, bug tracking for all kinds of projects, and the supported language you use to develop those projects.

 The only drawback is that this source code editor does not have pre-installed plugins.
 You need to install them as per your requirements manually.
 There is no limitation to the number of plugins you can install.

 2. Memory Consumption

 It is apparent that you would want to use a tool that consumes less space on your device, leverages minimum RAM, and operates swiftly without any performance lag.
 Let us see how much memory PyCharm and VS Code can consume on your devices.

 The Community edition of PyCharm is 372 MB and consumes around 400 MB of memory.
 It consumes pretty less amount of space.
 However, VS Code is exceptionally lightweight, with a size of 72 MB.
 It only consumes around 80 MB of memory.